Dylan199602/StackedGAN/README.md

 ## Author
-This project is inspired by https://github.com/kcct-fujimotolab/minimum-StackGAN
+Me but this project is inspired by https://github.com/kcct-fujimotolab/minimum-StackGAN